We think we know someone, but the truth is that we only know the version of them they have chosen to show us.

 - Creepy Cemetery: The "Look What You Made Me Do" music video begins in one.
 The first shot is a sweeping aerial that reveals the tombstones spell out the initials TS.

-- Cyberpunk: The "...Ready For It?" music video seems to be this, taking place in alleyways and warehouses full of shady individuals, graffiti, and robots.
+- Cyberpunk: The "...Ready For It?" music video makes full use of the aesthetic, taking place in neon-illuminated and rain-soaked alleyways and warehouses full of shady individuals, graffiti, and robots.

 - Decon-Recon Switch: "New Year's Day," by showing the aftermath of the kind of wild euphoric moments so many love songs fixate on, but also emphasizing that with the right person, it's well worth it.I want your midnights